Chocolate Turtles Crockpot Candy

 How to Make It

-Finish with sea salt (optional): While the chocolate is still soft, add a small pinch of Maldon sea salt flakes for finishing — the large flat flakes are what you want, not fine table salt.
-Fine salt just disappears into the chocolate; the large flat Maldon flakes sit on top and give you a little crunch and a visible finish.
+**Optional finishing with sea salt:** While the chocolate is still soft, sprinkle a small pinch of Maldon sea salt flakes.
+Make sure to use the large flat flakes rather than table salt.
+Table salt disappears into the chocolate, while the larger Maldon flakes will sit on top of the chocolate and provide a little crunch along with a visible finish.
+It looks intentional and professional, and it tastes even better than it looks.

 Sensory Cues — What to Look For at Each Stage